gmc-code/PC-microbit-micropython/docs/challenges/words.rst

                             if button_a.is_pressed():
                                 display.clear()
                                 sleep(1000)
-                                # clear button A pressing for checking again in get_string
+                                # clear the A button pressing for checking again in get_string
                                 a = button_a.was_pressed()
                                 currentWord = get_string()
                                 display.scroll(currentWord)